-7. GreenGeeks – Best Eco Friendly DreamHost Alternative
+7. GreenGeeks – Best Eco-Friendly DreamHost Alternative

-GreenGeeks is a leading eco-friendly web hosting provider serving the customers over a decade.
-It was founded back in 2008, currently empowering more than 40,000 customers globally and managing half million websites on its platform.
+GreenGeeks is a leading eco-friendly web hosting provider serving customers for over a decade.
+It was founded back in 2008, currently empowering more than 40,000 customers globally and managing half a million websites on its platform.
 The company has experienced staff on board, updated softwares, enterprise hardware, and 300% clean renewable energy.

 According to the company: